Proof of life after death…? It’s all a matter of faith — or lack of it, experts say. But is that really true? An

 Proof of Life After Death: Upfront

-Countless people now accept scientific, rational proof of life after death.
+Today, countless people accept scientific, rational proof of life after death.
 They’ve seen enough, but conservatives push back.
 As they always do.
 Let’s take a look.

 - Near death experiences — NDEs — a longstanding cultural phenomenon around the world, first explored in depth by Dr. Raymond Moody, opened a door for future researchers.

 - Dr. Michael Newton tripped over a universe of life suspended between lives, using regression therapy.
 Since, thousands of documented histories, recorded by licensed practitioners, have been compiled.

 - Dr. Jeffrey Long collected stories about NDEs, subjecting them to rigorous statistical analysis.
 Verified, his discoveries are bullet proof.

-Put them all together and get an answer, simple and perplexing.
+Put them all together, and you get an answer.
+It’s simple and, also, perplexing.

 Life After Death: Setting High Standards for Proof

 It’s one of our great mysteries.
 Proof of life after death demands solid evidence, lots of it.

 Now, from these three doctors and their collaborators — anecdotal, scientific and statistical — we have that.

 After the Big Question, Smaller Ones